 Reduce your waste stream

 We call it garbage; other nations might call it wealth.
 There's no end to things we send to the landfill.
 Recycling helps, but the sheer volume of waste generated by the average household is overwhelming.
 From obsolete electronics to that mason jar you casually tossed in the trash last night, we're flooding our landfills while robbing ourselves of things which might be put to another use.
 Start by thinking twice when you purchase something: is whatever you're buying too heavily packaged?
 Do you need it all?
 Think again before putting anything in a trash or recycling bin.
-Nobody expects you to become a packrat, but that jar could easily be repurposed as a water bottle or something to pack a snack.
+Nobody expects you to become a packrat, but that jar could easily be repurposed as a water bottle or used to pack a snack.
 Food scraps belong in the compost heap.
 Maybe that cardboard, too.
-For some idea starters on keeping things out of the bin, check out this helpful list from No Impact Man.
+For some idea starters on keeping things out of the bin, check out this helpful list from No Impact Man, and consider this advice from MNN's Sidney Stevens about ways to top creating unnecessary trash.
+For many people, this is an easy task to start with because it pays dividends immediately.

 Trim your energy use

-Energy prices have relaxed over the past few months as a direct result of the worldwide economic slowdown.
+Energy prices do relax when the worldwide economic slows down.
 But electricity, gasoline, natural gas and heating oil still represent a hefty portion of the average family budget.
 Unless you're fortunate enough to live in an area already invested in renewable energy, every unattended TV or flick of the light switch means you're burning fossil fuels.
 That means you're directly responsible for the air pollution and all the related consumables it took to bring that power to your wall socket.
 Learn to weatherize; replace or retire inefficient appliances; consider more energy-efficient lighting; and rearrange your living spaces so they take better advantage of natural heat, lighting and cooling.
 Switch things off and pocket the change.
 You'll probably enjoy the peace and quiet.

 Prepare and grow your own food

 If there's one lost art in the past decade or two, it's cooking real food.
 By "cooking," we don't mean warming up packaged food from the grocery store.
 We're talking about preparing meals from fresh ingredients.
 That's how our parents and grandparents did it.
 Admittedly, society has changed: with dual-income households and ever-expanding work schedules, it's easy to fall back on processed meals and fast foods.
 And that's a shame.
-Making a meal — whether it's just for yourself or a whole family — is the one of the little rituals which forces us to slow down and be mindful of what we eat.
+Making a home-cooked meal — whether it's just for yourself or a whole family — is the one of the little rituals that forces us to slow down and be mindful of what we eat.
 It's also healthier, and an enormous money saver.
 Not too handy in the kitchen?
 Take a class, or spend time cooking with someone you love.
 Real food needn't be complicated.
 And consider growing some of what you consume.
-Even if you're not blessed with the space to plant a garden, you can grow a satisfying crop of herbs and vegetables in modest containers.
+Even if you're not blessed with the space to plant a garden, you can grow a satisfying crop of herbs and vegetables in containers on a balcony or windowsill.

 Reduce your reliance on automobiles